sujitdebnath/fau-ai1-ws22/README.md

-> **Disclaimer:** The assignments and solutions for AI-1 are property of the [KWARC](https://kwarc.info/) research group at [FAU](https://www.fau.eu/) and [Prof. Dr. Michael Kohlhase](https://kwarc.info/people/mkohlhase/).
+> **Disclaimer:** The assignments and solutions for AI-1 course are property of the [KWARC](https://kwarc.info/) research group at [FAU](https://www.fau.eu/) and [Prof. Dr. Michael Kohlhase](https://kwarc.info/people/mkohlhase/).
 Remember that copying content from here is your responsibility.

 # FAU - Artificial Intelligence I Assignments (WS'2022/23)